Alexchen666/Goodreads-Summariser/README.md

 # Goodreads_review
 Summarise the reviews of a book for you.

+Want to know more about a book before reading it?

+LLM can help you!
 Use LLM to summarise the reviews.